commonpike/fairpost/docs/Reddit.md

 - go to https://www.reddit.com/prefs/apps
 - create an app ('script')
+  - redirect url with host/port from your .env (http://localhost:8000/callback)
 - note the code and secret in your app box
   - save as `FAIRPOST_REDDIT_CLIENT_ID` in .env
   - save as `FAIRPOST_REDDIT_CLIENT_SECRET` in .env